Grassmoor, Hasland and Winsick: Amenities and government reorganisation

 Barnes Park, in the centre of Grassmoor and named after the colliery family, was opened in 1920, with tennis courts, bowling green, football field, cricket field and children's swings.
 The tennis courts and bowling green were later removed.
 A cinema was to the far end of the village, it was opened in 1936 and was called the Electric Theatre, later becoming The Roxy, before being redeveloped into a garage and forecourt.
-Yet another cinema was located at the top of New Street, later became a billiards hall (named the Drum) and a betting shop, before being demolished.
+Yet another cinema was located at the top of New Street, which later became a billiards hall (named the Drum) and a betting shop, before being demolished.
 Prior to being a cinema, it was the location of the Grassmoor Primitive Methodist Church, which opened in 1879, replacing a small chapel built earlier in 1877, which had become too small for practical use.
 In 1899 the existing building was opened, and the old building continued to be used as a Sunday School, and leased to the local education board for use as a school.
 It was sold in 1913 to the Corporation Theatre Company.

 1894 was the beginning of a loss of parish territory administratively which originally stretched up to the rivers Rother and Hipper, and encompassed Chesterfield suburbs Boythorpe, Hady and Spital, with further land transfers in 1910 and 1920 when much of the village of Hasland was absorbed into Chesterfield parish and borough.
 Further perimeter adjustments were made in 1988.
 However even with these changes, the parish was still named Hasland.
 In 1982, the formal name of the council was changed to include Grassmoor and Winsick.
-Since the 1980s, much of the housing stock is terraced properties and council housing, although new estates have been developed including larger detached properties by the Windwhistle Farm build off Birkin Lane, and since the 2010s the Honeysuckle Road/Snowberry Close development in Winsick.
+Since the 1980s, much of the housing stock is terraced properties and council housing, although new estates have been developed including larger detached properties by the Windwhistle Farm built off Birkin Lane, and since the 2010s the Honeysuckle Road/Opal Street development in Winsick.
 The Big Lottery Fund in 2012 designated Grassmoor and Hasland as a Big Local Area, and in 2014 it awarded £1+ million of funds to spend over 10 years aimed at supporting residents with community led initiatives to improve the overall well-being of those localities.

 Governance and demography

 Population

-There are 3,360 residents recorded within the parish for the 2011 census, a decrease from 3,452 (3%) of the 2001 census.
+There are 4,116 residents for the 2021 census, an increase from the 3,360 recorded within the parish for the 2011 census, and 3,452 of the 2001 census.

 Local bodies

 Grassmoor, Hasland and Winsick parish is managed at the first level of public administration through a parish council.
+The council area comprises the two wards of Grassmoor which is represented by four councillors; and Hasland & Winsick which has seven councillors.

 At district level, the wider area is overseen by North East Derbyshire district council.
 Derbyshire County Council provides the highest level strategic services locally.